wolfenfeld/Palant-ri/get_started/_posts/2019-01-01-classifiers.md

 ```
 {% include scripts/plots/3d-prediction-confusion-matrix.html %}

-To conclude - we showed how simple it is to take a trained classier and data points and plot them with the Palantiri package.
+To conclude - we showed how simple it is to take a trained classier and data points and plot them with the Palantíri package.